cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submission_per_journals.md

 - Acta Astronomica: AcA
 - Astronomische Nachrichten: AN
-- Astronomicheskii Zhurnal (Russian): AZh
+- Astronomicheskii Zhurnal: AZh
 - Baltic Astronomy: BaltA
 - Publications of the Astronomical Society of Japan: PASJ
 - Publications of the Astronomical Society of the Pacific: PASP
-- Pis'ma v Astronomicheskii Zhurnal (Astronomy Letters): PAZh
+- Pis'ma v Astronomicheskii Zhurnal: PAZh